540co/graphviz-node/README.md

 ## Subgraphs & Clusters

-Graph and Digraph objects have an `addSubgraph()` method for adding a subgraph to a graph.This is done by creating a ready-made graph object of the same kind as the only argument (whose content is added as a subgraph).
+Graph and Digraph objects have an `addSubgraph()` method for adding a subgraph to a graph.
+This is done by creating a ready-made graph object of the same kind as the only argument (whose content is added as a subgraph).

-> **Note:** If the name of a subgraph begins with 'cluster' (all lowercase) the layout engine will treat it as a special cluster subgraph (example).
+> **Note:** If the name of a subgraph begins with "cluster" (all lowercase) the layout engine will treat it as a special cluster subgraph (example).
 Also see the Subgraphs and Clusters section of [the DOT](https://www.graphviz.org/doc/info/lang.html) language documentation.

 ```js
 // Create new graph